alanmlewis/ml-workshop/README.rst

  ``python -m venv ./venv``

 This will create a folder called venv where we will install all of the python packages needed to run the workshop.
-You should activate this by running:
+You should activate this environment by running:

  ``source venv/bin/activate``

+You should also set the number of parallel threads to use, probably to 4:
+ ``export OMP_NUM_THREADS=4``
+..
 or on Windows

  ``. venv/Scripts/activate/``